Skip to Main Content

 How we're investing responsibly

-Our immediate priority is to both protect and grow your money, so you get more out of your pension than you put in.
-We do that by investing responsibly and sustainably.
-Here are some of our latest highlights.
+Our top priority is to both protect and grow your money, so you get more out of your pension than you put in.
+With over £45 billion in savings under our management, we’re committed to investing responsibly and sustainably.
+Here are some of our priorities.

 Protecting your pot from climate change